 3. Keep Records

 When you talk with the collector, get the collector’s name, call back number, and the company for whom he or she works.
 Make notes on the interaction.
-Here is one company’s worksheet to give you an idea.
 These notes will be invaluable if you have to make a complaint or file a lawsuit against the collector.

 4. Ask for Verification of the Debt

 Once he's contacted you, the debt collector has five days from the initial contact to provide you with the following information about the debt.
 That communication, usually in writing, must tell you:

 - The amount of the debt;

 - The name of the creditor to whom the debt is now owed;

 - That you have 30 days to dispute the validity of the debt;

 - The collector will assume the debt is valid unless you dispute it within 30 days;